Jolyon Howorth

 Jolyon Michael Howorth (born 4 May 1945) is a British scholar of French history, European politics and defense policy.
 He is currently Jean Monnet Professor of European Politics and Professor Emeritus of European Studies at the University of Bath; and a Fellow at the Belfer Center for Science and International Affairs, Harvard University.
 He served as Visiting Professor of Public Policy at Harvard University’s Kennedy School of Government (2018–2019).
 He was Visiting Professor of Political Science and International Affairs at Yale University (2002–2018).
-He served as Professor of French Civilization at the University of Bath from 1985 to 2004.
+He served as Professor of French Civilisation at the University of Bath from 1985 to 2004.

 His previous appointments were at the University of Paris III: Sorbonne Nouvelle, University of Wisconsin–Madison and Aston University.
 He has held Visiting Professorships at Harvard University, the Institut d’Etudes Politiques (Sciences-Po, Paris), Luiss Guido Carli University (Rome), the Australian Defence Force Academy (Canberra) the University of Washington, Columbia University and New York University.

 In addition, Howorth has held a Senior Research Fellowship at the European Union’s Institute for Security Studies.
-He is a Senior Research Associate at the IInstitut Français des Relations Internationales (Paris), a Fellow of the Royal Society of Arts in (UK), Chevalier dans l’Ordre des Palmes Académiques (France), and has been a Member of the Advisory Boards of the European Institute of Public Administration (Netherlands), the Centre for Defence Studies (UK), the Institut de Recherche Stratégique de l'Ecole Militaire (Paris), the Centre National Jean Jaurès (France), the European Policy Centre (Brussels) and the Centre for the Study of Security and Diplomacy (University of Birmingham, UK).
+He is a Senior Research Associate at the Institut Français des Relations Internationales (Paris), a Fellow of the Royal Society of Arts in (UK), Chevalier dans l’Ordre des Palmes Académiques (France), and has been a Member of the Advisory Boards of the European Institute of Public Administration (Netherlands), the Centre for Defence Studies (UK), the Institut de Recherche Stratégique de l'Ecole Militaire (Paris), the Centre National Jean Jaurès (France), the European Policy Centre (Brussels) and the Centre for the Study of Security and Diplomacy (University of Birmingham, UK).
 He was a founder member of the Association for the Study of Modern and Contemporary France.
 In 2019, in recognition of his outstanding contribution to scholarship on France, he was granted French citizenship.